top of page

 About

-I spent a lot of my life studying and I have has degrees in biomedicine, journalism and international development; but despite years of study I actually feel most comfortable when on a pottery wheel.
+Despite having degrees in biomedicine, journalism and international development, I actually feel most comfortable when on a pottery wheel or when loading a kiln.

 For the first couple of years of being a full time potter, I worked out of a studio at my Dad's hobby farm on Wadawurrung country.
-From my wheel I could see into the garden where the chooks and turkeys wander and I could watch our llamas and cows in the paddock.
 Since then I have moved to a different small country town, also on Wadawurrung country, where I converted an old shed into a studio.
 After several years I felt a calling to the mountains of NE Victoria, and in 2021 I moved to the Dhudhuroa-Jaitmathang country where I spend equal time with my hands in clay, and my hands in the garden.
 Both make my soul sing.

 Since March 2016 I have been a full time potter and have learned a great deal about ceramics, running a small business and myself.
 Clay has given me a life beyond my wildest dreams, for that I am grateful and work hard to pass that forward in my work.
 Currently I do this by donating $10 from every purchase to different organisations that work with Indigenous Australians, namely Children's Ground and Indigenous Literacy Foundation.